-- 12. Guidance on how to assess the BIL of Official Information in accordance with Table 1 and how to apply the corresponding Protective Marking can be found in Annexes A and B of this DSPF Control. - 13.
-It is important for Official Information to be protectively marked at the lowest level allowed through the assessed BIL.
-The appropriate use of Protective Markings enables Defence to engage internally and externally with as broad an audience as necessary and subject to the need-to-know principle.
-The misuse of Protective Markings, including the over-protection of Official Information, inhibits information sharing and collaboration.
+12. Further guidance on how to assess the BIL of Official Information and how to apply the corresponding Protective Marking can be found in Annexes E and F of this DSPF Control.

+13. Official Information should be protectively marked at the lowest level allowed through the assessed BIL.
+The appropriate use of Protective Markings enables Defence to engage internally and externally as necessary, subject to the need-to-know principle.
+The misuse of Protective Markings, including the over-classifying Official Information, inhibits information sharing and collaboration.